CameronSamuels/bclick/README.md

 # README #

-This file shows what to use this repo for.
+This file shows how and what to use this repo for.

 ### What is this repository for? ###